build-trust/ockam-website/src/content/learn/blog/where_should_open_source_communities_chat.md

 - **Pull Requests**: discuss details within the code of a specific contribution
 - **Issues**: keep conversation focused on a singular problem, not a broader topic

 There are certainly times when open source projects have stretched the use cases of these GitHub features.
-That’s why we’ve chosen to use GitHub Discussions as the primary place for our community to congregate.
-We think it’s a good fit for many other open source communities, as well.
+That’s why Ockam chose to use GitHub Discussions as the primary place for their community to congregate.
+It’s a good fit for many other open source communities, as well.

 That said, it doesn’t fit every type of conversation for every community.
 You might also want to look for real-time options, as well as meet your community where they are already having discussions.